-Criminal Screening and Working with Children Check
+Criminal screening and Working with Children Check

-At the commencement of your placement, you will be required to show your current National Police Certificate, dated within 3 years prior to the commencement of the placement.
-If you will be undertaking any part of your placement at a MPS/RACF, a National Police Certificate dated within 12 months prior to the commencement of the placement is required.
+At the commencement of your placement, you will be required to show your current National Police Certificate, dated within three years prior to the commencement of the placement.
+If you will be undertaking any part of your placement at a multipurpose site or a residential aged care facility, a National Police Certificate dated within 12 months prior to the commencement of the placement is required.
 If you will be working with children during your placement, you are also required to have a current Working with Children Check.
+Please bring evidence of your National Police Certificate and Working with Children Check to your placement.

-Bullying and Harassment
+Bullying and harassment